Quentium-Forks/SurfShark-VPN-GUI/README.md

   ```
    pip install .
   ```
-4. With the client open, be sure to enter your SurfShark credentials by clicking the Enter Credentials button.
+4. With the client open, be sure to enter your Surfshark credentials by clicking the Enter Credentials button.

 ### Donations Appreciated!